Ray Stark

-Raymond Otto Stark (October 3, 1915 – January 17, 2004) was one of the most successful and prolific independent film producers in postwar Hollywood.
+Raymond Otto Stark (October 3, 1915 – January 17, 2004) was an American film producer and talent agent.
 Stark's background as a literary and theatrical agent prepared him to produce some of the most profitable films of the 1960s, 1970s, 1980s, and 1990s, such as The World of Suzie Wong (1960), West Side Story (1961), The Misfits (1961), Lolita (1962), The Night of the Iguana (1964), Reflections in a Golden Eye (1967), Funny Girl (1968), The Owl and the Pussycat (1970), The Goodbye Girl (1977), The Toy (1982), Annie (1982), and Steel Magnolias (1989).

 In addition to his roster of films, Stark formed relationships with various directors and writers throughout his career.
 Stark made eight films with Herbert Ross, five with John Huston, and three with Sydney Pollack.
 Additionally, Stark's 18-year partnership with playwright Neil Simon yielded 11 films between the duo, including The Goodbye Girl (1977) and The Sunshine Boys (1975).
-In 1980, the Motion Picture Academy awarded him the Irving G. Thalberg Memorial Award for lifetime of achievement in film.
+In 1980, the Motion Picture Academy awarded him the Irving G. Thalberg Memorial Award for lifetime achievement in film.

 Early life

 Raymond Otto Stark was born on October 3, 1915, in Manhattan, the second child of Sadie (née Gotlieb) and Maximilian Stark.
-Ray grew up on East 58th street near Central Park.
+Ray grew up on East 58th Street near Central Park.
 It was Ray's mother who took a dutiful approach to his education, grooming him to be well-read and precocious.
 Ray attended grade school in Manhattan, skipping two grades, before attending The Kohut School, a boarding school for boys in Harrison, New York.
 There, Stark's major scholastic interest was writing; he wrote articles for the school's newspaper, The Kohut Klipper, in which his first article was an interview with actress Ginger Rogers whom he brazenly approached after seeing her in a play.

 In 1931, at 15 years of age, Stark was the youngest student ever admitted to Rutgers University in New Brunswick, New Jersey.
-At Rutgers, Stark continued to take strong interest in literature (one of his favorite classes was on Shakespeare) but he did not know how to pursue it occupationally.
+At Rutgers, Stark continued to take a strong interest in literature (one of his favorite classes was on Shakespeare) but he did not know how to pursue it occupationally.
 In 1935, Stark returned to Manhattan to attend NYU Law, although he did not graduate.

 As Stark's interests shifted to journalism and entertainment, he took an opportunity to live with a friend in Los Angeles.
 Following a job at Forest Lawn Cemetery as a florist and then as writing assistant to comedian and ventriloquist Edgar Bergen, Stark took a job as a publicist for Warner Bros.
 Studios in 1937.

+Stark served in the U.S. Navy during World War II.